 Born in Westbrook, Maine, on February 12, 1834, Morrill was educated in the public schools and at Westbrook Academy, and after leaving school, learned the trade of a tanner with his father.

 In March 1857, he landed in Kansas and located in Brown County, where he and a partner established a sawmill.
-The same year he was elected to represent Brown and Nemaha Counties in the first Free-State legislature, serving in the extra session of December 1857, and the regular session which began in January 1858.
+The same year, he was elected to represent Brown and Nemaha Counties in the first Free-State legislature, serving in the extra session of December 1857 and the regular session, which began in January 1858.

 Governor Morrill was a man of great public spirit and was always a willing helper of any enterprise for the material advancement of the state.
-He was a liberal contributor to the drought sufferers, gave the City of Hiawatha its fine library and academy, and no church ever appealed to him in vain for assistance.
-On July 7, 1886, he became a member of the Kansas Commandery of the Military Order of the Loyal Legion, in which he held the offices of vice-commander and chaplain.
+He was a liberal contributor to the drought sufferers, and gave the City of Hiawatha its fine library and academy, and no church ever appealed to him in vain for assistance.
+On July 7, 1886, he became a member of the Kansas Commandery of the Military Order of the Loyal Legion, where he held the offices of vice-commander and chaplain.
 He was twice married.
 His first wife died without children, but the second marriage was blessed with two sons and two daughters.

 Governor Morrill died on March 14, 1909.